-PPO Chiropractic Services Benefit Office Visit Copay: \$20 This benefit is administered by OptumHealth Care Solutions, Health New England's chiropractic services manager.
+PPO Chiropractic Services Benefit Office Visit Copay: \$20 after deductible This benefit is administered by OptumHealth Care Solutions, Health New England's chiropractic services manager.
 What your plan covers We cover up to 12 visits per year for medically necessary chiropractic services.
 In-Plan option When you receive services, your In-Plan chiropractor must notify OptumHealth Care Solutions.
 OptumHealth Care Solutions will work with your In-Plan chiropractor to determine the appropriate level of covered services to treat your condition.
 If your chiropractor does not notify OptumHealth Care Solutions, you will not be held financially liable for the services.
-We will cover your visits with an In-Plan chiropractor.
-A \$20 Copay applies for each visit.
-Copays you pay for In-Plan chiropractic services are applied to your Plan's In-Plan Out-of-Pocket Maximum.
-Out-of-Plan option You may visit any chiropractor, but your level of coverage will be higher and costs lower when you use In-Plan providers.
-When you use Out-of-Plan providers: You pay your Copay.
-After you pay your Copay, you are responsible for 20% of the maximum allowable fee (Coinsurance) and for any remaining balance above the maximum allowable fee.
-Your payments for Copays and Coinsurance are applied to your Plan's Out-of-Plan Out-of-Pocket Maximum.
+You must satisfy your Plan Deductible before the Plan will begin to cover your visits with an In-Plan chiropractor.
+After you have met your Deductible, a \$20 Copay applies for each visit.
+Copays you pay for chiropractic visits are applied to your Plan's In-Plan Out-of-Pocket Maximum Out-of-Plan option You may visit any chiropractor, but your level of coverage will be higher and costs lower when you use In-Plan providers.
+When you use Out-of-Plan providers: You must satisfy your Plan Deductible before the Plan will begin to cover your visits with an Out-of-Plan chiropractor.
+Then you are responsible for your Copay plus 20% of the maximum allowable fee (Coinsurance) and for any remaining balance above the maximum allowable fee.
+Copays and Coinsurance you pay for chiropractic visits is applied to your Plan's Out-of-Plan Out-of-Pocket Maximum.
 After you receive services from an Out-of-Plan chiropractor, OptumHealth Care Solutions may review claims information submitted for those services.
 Then, OptumHealth Care Solutions will work with your Out-of-Plan chiropractor to determine the appropriate level of covered services to treat your condition.
-Exclusions Maintenance Care (Care given to reduce the incidence or prevalence of illness, impairment, and risk factors, and to promote optimum function) Orthotics Services that are not medically necessary Exclusions or limitations included in the EOC
+Exclusions Maintenance Care (Care given to reduce the incidence or prevalence of illness, impairment, and risk factors, and to promote optimum function) Orthotics Services that are not medically necessary Exclusions or limitations included in the Explanation of Coverage